-In collaboration with "fashionista," Mecca Williams, LPC and Richmond Memorial Health Foundation, the Style Affect uses the art of personal style and fashion as a mechanism to educate African Americans in the Richmond community about mental health issues, symptoms, management skills and treatment resources .
+In collaboration with "fashionista," Mecca Williams, LPC the Style Affect uses the art of personal style and fashion as a mechanism to educate African Americans in the Richmond community about mental health and treatment resources .

 During the sessions, participants engage in physical Movement (workout routine that incorporates Hip-Hop, Afro-beats, and Latin dance moves), and Mindfulness techniques (mindful breathing, visualization, and movement) by qualified professionals.
-Through this exposure, children are motivated to use movement and mindfulness strategies to achieve positive emotional, cognitive, physical and social integration.
+Children are motivated to use movement and mindfulness strategies to achieve positive emotional, cognitive, physical and social heath.

 The women in children’s lives plays a vital role in increasing their health awareness and practices.
 Matriarchs or mother-figures serve as role models and are the primary "influencers" of household decisions to illustrate to children the importance of making health conscience choices.
 Traditionally in the community and household, women are the person who prepares the children’s food and schedules the children’s activities; thus the reason ECA is focusing on supporting the well being of women.

 Today, many women are experiencing the Superwoman Syndrome!
 ECA provides safe spaces for women designed to give every SUPERWOMAN the opportunity to remove the cape and take a break and put herself as a priority.
 We provide monthly chats, annual Women's Health Matters Goddess Retreat, and ESCAPES to improve the mental health of women.